Filmmaker Nadia Zouaoui released her new documentary The Trial 2.0 online for streaming this week.

 Context: The backstory between Quebec’s secularism and the hijab

 Even though the Charter of Values did not pass, The Trial 2.0 is still relevant.
 The current Coalition government, Avenir Québec, has recently proposed a similar law under the intention to “separate religion and state,” called Bill 21.
 The new law would ban newly hired public employees from wearing religious symbols while holding specific positions of authority.
 Additionally, in order for citizens to receive public services, they must remove head coverings which hide their face, so that they may be properly identified.
+This has initiated Quebec’s secularism debate.
 The bill has been described as an “ethnic cleansing” for its inherent minimization of diversity.

 The debate over Quebec’s secularism has been going on for over a decade.
 Considering that Quebec is indeed a secular state which aims to “attach importance to the equality of women and men.”
 From this perspective, the veils that Muslim women wear can be seen as a visible denial of this philosophy.